Opanasenko-Mykhailo/Opanasenko-Mykhailo/README.md

 # 🧩 GitHub Activity Visuals

 This repository automatically generates and updates GitHub activity visuals using GitHub Actions.
-It includes an animated contribution snake, 3D graph, profile summary cards, and a metrics dashboard.
+It includes an animated contribution snake, profile summary cards, and a metrics dashboard.

 ---